 Motorists coming from Ijora will be rerouted through the Seven Up Roundabout to reach Apapa, while trucks and other heavy-duty vehicles will be diverted through Costain via Iganmu.
 The Ministry of Works, she noted, has carefully mapped out these diversions to manage traffic flow effectively.

-“We understand that this will inconvenience many road users, but the alternative is risking a bigger danger.
-The bridge is not in imminent danger of collapse, but the signs are clear—vibrations, weakened bearings—so this work cannot be delayed,” Kesha said.
+“We understand that this will inconvenience many road users, but the alternative is risking a bigger danger. ” Kesha said.

 She added that the ministry has received complaints from commuters about noticeable vibrations while driving on the bridge.
 “These vibrations stem from the weakened spring-like supports beneath the deck, and this is our chance to address the issue comprehensively.”